 Building a menopause support team

-Start by considering your symptoms, how disruptive they are to you day to day, and prioritizing which to tackle first.
+Talk to the people you trust, who support you as you navigate perimenopause.
+Start by considering your symptoms and how disruptive they are day-to-day, then prioritizing which to tackle first.
 You can record all these symptoms (from moods to physical changes) in your Ovia app.
 Bring this list to your next doctor’s appointment to discuss it.

-As you feel comfortable, reach out to your confidants for support.
+- Chat with your family and friends.
+When you feel comfortable, reach out to your confidants for support.
 Whether you just need someone to talk to or are looking for more concrete help, start the conversation.
 We know there is still stigma and misunderstanding around the topic of menopause, but you owe it to yourself to lean on your community rather than experiencing this alone.
-Who knows, maybe the person you reach out to is going through the same transition.
+Who knows?
+Maybe the person you reach out to is going through the same transition.

 Where to start